aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

     ... """)
     {}

-The message is in the queue, and we can print it.
+The message was received, and we can print it.

     >>> print(handled_message)
     From: Anne Person <anne@example.com>